kparkov/learning-javascript/README.md

 - [ ] Create a subfolder in the repository root for your first code project.
 - [ ] From a terminal, use `npm init` inside that subfolder to create a new project.
 If done correctly, the subfolder will now contain a single file called `package.json`.
-- [ ] Create a first project that will
+- [ ] Create a first project that will output some text of your own choice to the screen.

 ## Code lessons